MicrosoftDocs/power-pages-docs/power-pages-docs/configure/store-content-web-templates.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-In order to create custom page layouts for Power Pages, you will need to create a **web template** and a corresponding **page template**.
+In order to create custom page layouts for Power Pages, you'll need to create a **web template** and a corresponding **page template**.

 For detailed information on how to use **page templates** on your site, go to [Work with templates](/power-apps/maker/portals/work-with-templates) in the Power Apps documentation.